 We rely on our board of directors to provide our agency with responsible governance and bolster our efforts to secure resources to advance our mission.

-Kascadare Causeya, Vice Chair
+Kascadare Causeya, Secretary

 PROGRAM MANAGER, CENTRAL CITY CONCERN